oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 </div>
 <hr>

-{% details Click here if you would like to cite this post!%}
+{% details Click here if you found this information useful and wish to cite this post!%}
 {% tabs Citepost %}
 {% tab Citepost PostCite %}

-        If you found this information useful, please cite this post:

 ```pseudocode
 Leonhart, Alexandra.
 (Aug 2026).
 Procedural Generation of Text Part One Names. https://oddopuscomposer.github.io.